rootCircle/codemark-cli/docs/INSTALL.md

      - **Add the New Path**:
        - Click "New" in the "Edit Environment Variable" window.
-       - Enter the following path:
+       - Enter the following path similar to: (verify the path)
        ```
        %USERPROFILE%\AppData\Roaming\Python\Python310\Scripts
        ```